Recap / Asterix and the Black Gold

 - The character of Saul Ben Ephishul is drawn to look like René Goscinny, who had died a few years earlier.
 It was one of several tributes Albert Uderzo paid to his friend in the Asterix books after taking over as writer.

-- Doubleosix is a caricature of Sean Connery and a Shout-Out to both the James Bond and Mission: Impossible series.
-His companion in Rome, Surreptitus, is a caricature of actor Bernard Blier.
+- Doubleosix is a caricature of Sean Connery and a Shout-Out to both the James Bond and Mission: Impossible series (the fact he wakes up Getafix by giving him Caledonian grain liqueur - i.e. Scotch whisky - even evokes Connery's homeland).
+His companion in Rome, Surreptitius, is a caricature of actor Bernard Blier.